Snow Day? Here’s What to Wear If You Don’t Have Snow Pants

 Scarves

-- A versatile scarf can be wrapped around your neck or pulled up over your face for extra protection against wind.
+- A versatile scarf can be wrapped around your neck or pulled up over your face for extra protection against the wind.

 - Opt for materials like fleece that provide insulation without excessive bulk.